2019 Kim Kim River toxic pollution

-The 2019 Kim Kim River toxic pollution is a water pollution incident that occurred on 7 March 2019 caused by illegal chemical waste dumping at the Kim Kim River in Pasir Gudang of Johor in Malaysia.
+The 2019 Kim Kim River toxic pollution was a water pollution incident that occurred on 7 March 2019 as a result of illegal chemical waste dumping into the Kim Kim River in Pasir Gudang, Johor, Malaysia.
 The illegal dumping released toxic fumes, affecting 6,000 people and hospitalising 2,775.
 Most of the victims were school students—110 schools located near the river were subsequently closed.

 Background of pollution

 The incident started on 7 March 2019 after several students and canteen workers from two schools near the river began to fall ill and complaining of breathing difficulties.
 Both schools were ordered to shut down and all the victims were sent to Sultan Ismail Hospital while investigations were being carried out by state health authorities over the cause.
 Twenty-one people were warded at the hospital with some being admitted into the emergency unit and intensive care unit (ICU).
 Some of the students brought to the hospital were already fainted and with symptoms such as vomiting.
 Those who were not seriously affected were given outpatient treatment and allowed to return home.
 During recovery, some of the seriously affected victims shared their experience of suddenly being ill after inhaling unpleasant odour in their school compound.
 The number of victims hospitalised over the toxic fumes rose to 76 on the following day and on 9 March 2019, five police reports have been made on the issue with police began investigating the case.